yangshun/create-ts-fast/packages/create-ts-fast/templates/universal/README.md

 - `README.md`: Project's README file.
 Contents will be displayed on the package homepage on npmjs.com and repo homepage of github.com
 - `tsconfig.json`: Base TypeScript config.
 Used when developing
 - `tsup.config.json`: tsup config.
 Refer to its [documentation for customization](https://tsup.egoist.dev/#using-custom-configuration)
+- `vitest.config.ts`: Vitest config.
+Refer to its [documentation for customization](https://vitest.dev/config/)
 - `dist`: Directory containing generated files.
 The contents of this directory is published
 - `.github/workflows/ci.yml`: GitHub action that runs typechecks, tests and build